Building a new common sense about racial justice

 Christians are called to be one in Christ (Galatians 3:28), not to erase the beautiful differences the Creator bestowed upon humanity, but to utterly destroy the hierarchies and domination that humans attach to those differences.

-The Racial Justice Institute develops a variety of experiences (pilgrimages, discussions,
+The Racial Justice Institute develops a variety of learning experiences (pilgrimages, courses,

 media, writing, video, etc.) that engage people of faith around issues of identity, history and